 Ebola Preparedness Programme

-Response work in the most affected countries has now seen human to human transmission in Liberia, while Guinea and Sierra Leone have been declared 'Ebola-free'.
+Response work in the most affected countries saw human to human transmission in Liberia, while Guinea and Sierra Leone have been declared 'Ebola-free'.
 With international attention focussed on the most affected countries, preparedness work also took place in surrounding countries to limit the spread of the disease to only a handful of cases in Senegal and Mali in the region, but the need for continued vigilance is critical.

 There have been many socio-economic, cultural and political impacts of the crisis at the local, national, regional and global levels.
 With a mortality rate of about 1 in 3, Ebola decimated communities, by orphaning children and tearing families apart.
 The outbreak caused significant loss to household incomes, caused food prices to rise significantly, led to unemployment and increased the vulnerability of already vulnerable populations.
 It destroyed lives and livelihoods and tested the national government and international community’s ability to respond to such a pandemic, to the limits.